 How to Resolve a Lease Dispute

 Whether you are a landlord or a tenant, a lease dispute can be stressful, disruptive and a source of unnecessary expense and hassle.
-Fortunately, for those faced with determining how to resolve a lease dispute, you don’t have to deal with it alone.
+Fortunately, if you are faced with determining how to resolve a lease dispute, you don’t have to deal with it alone.

-Maryland landlord-tenant law attorney Rebekah Lusk, who leads the Landlord/Tenant practice at Lusk Law, LLC, understands what you are going through and is available to help with issues involving a breach of lease.
+Maryland landlord-tenant law attorneys Rebekah Lusk and Steven Bright, understand what you are going through and are available to help with issues involving a breach of lease.

-Lusk Law also manages a wide variety of other landlord/tenant cases, including failure to pay rent, wrongful detainer, tenant holding over, and violations of the Consumer Protection Act.
-Rebekah is also a landlord, so she knows from firsthand experience how to find solutions for both commercial and residential legal disputes.
+Lusk Law also manages a wide variety of other landlord/tenant issues, including failure to pay rent, wrongful detainer, tenant holding over, and violations of the Consumer Protection Act.
+Rebekah and Steven are also a landlords, who know from firsthand experience how to find solutions for both commercial and residential legal disputes.

 How Our Attorneys Can Help You Resolve a Residential Lease Dispute